 (1) blood pressure, (2) indicators of physical activity and HR, and (3) biomarkers of exposure (ie metals, volatile organic compounds, heterocyclic amines, polycyclic aromatic hydrocarbons and other toxicants as well protein adducts of these toxicants) and toxicity (ie inflammatory cytokines, hsCRP, troponin, oxidative stress markers, and other metabolites) in urine and blood.

-Additionally, what’s the point of comparing vapers and never-smokers/never-vapers?
+And what’s the point of comparing vapers and never-smokers/never-vapers?
 The vast majority of vapers are using e-cigarettes as an alternative to smoking.
 Any medical study of vapers or vaping that doesn’t compare vaping to smoking is likely to be a hunt for scary sounding results.
 And indeed, that appears to be exactly what this one is.

 Why are most U.S. vaping studies negative?